-- 96. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
+107. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
 The financial year end of the FIU is September, 30.
-The Annual Reports for 2010 and 2011 were published in January 2012 and the one for 2012 was submitted to the Minister of Finance in November 2012. - 97.
-While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports only contained information on suspicious transaction or suspicious activity reports received and transmitted .
+The Annual Reports for 2010, 2011 and 2012 have been published on the FIU website.

+108. While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports only contained information on suspicious transaction or suspicious activity reports received and transmitted .
 While the provisions address the FIU, the examiners' recommended action refers to tangible results from other relevant stakeholders in the system.
 The authorities advised in a previous follow-up report that the office of the DPP generates an annual report that is statistically based.
-No figures from this report have ever been presented for the follow-up reports. - 98.
-For the period July to December 2012, the Customs and Excise Division sent information on eight hundred and ninety-four (894) currency declaration forms to the FIU, provided assistance in fiver (5) investigations, comprising two (2) foreign and three (3) local.
-During the same period three (3) detention orders were served and eight (8) charges laid for making a false declaration and six (6) charges for importation/exportation of concealed goods.
-Additionally, two (2) SARs were disseminated by the FIU to the Customs and Excise Division, - 99.
-The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period July to December 2012.
+No figures from this report have ever been presented for the follow-up reports.

+109. For the period January to June 2013, the Customs and Excise Division sent information on nine hundred and thirty-six (936) currency declaration forms to the FIU, provided assistance in two (2) investigations, comprising one (1) foreign and one (1) local.
+During the same period three (3) detention orders were served and one hundred and seventy-nine (179) charges laid for making a false declaration and three (3) charges for importation/exportation of concealed goods.
+Additionally, six (2) intelligence reports were disseminated by the FIU to the Customs and Excise Division,

+110. The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period January to July 2013.